 Parks and Recreation Implementation 1.3.1: Weber County should consider revising its Capital Facilities Plan to incorporate needed parking facilities along County roadways.
 Weber County will actively pursue collaboration opportunities with UDOT and other stakeholders to influence the creation of parking facilities adjacent to UDOT facilities.
 Parking facilities may also merit restroom facilities in more popular recreation areas.
 Depending on a facility's proximity to certain recreational uses, the plan should assess the daytime parking needs of vehicles with trailers for horses, boats, and off-highway vehicles.

 Parks and Recreation Goal 2: A goal of Weber County is to pursue Valley recreation expansion by working with resort developers.

 Parks and Recreation Principle 2.1: Weber County will continue to pursue recreational development opportunities with existing and future recreation resorts in the Ogden Valley planning area, subject to the provision of Land Use Principle 1.1.
 Future resort development should broaden the array of outdoor recreation opportunities available to both residents and visitors.

 Parks and Recreation Implementation 2.1.1: As resort development is proposed, Weber County should advocate for the diversification of recreational and cultural opportunities, to the extent allowed by law.
 Master-planned resort projects, or projects requiring a rezone, should provide a wide array of public options and facilities for outdoor recreation and cultural experiences.
 Such facilities may include camping facilities; horseback riding trails; hiking trails; cross-country ski trails; parking facilities or improvements for trailheads; museums; living-history tours; theaters showing documentaries about the area; and lodging, dining, and other visitor services.

-Parks and Recreation Goal 3: A goal of Weber County is to develop a context appropriate Valley-wide pathway and trail network with pathways that connect individual neighborhoods or subdivisions to the greater active transportation and non-motorized recreational trail network.
+Parks and Recreation Goal 3: A goal of Weber County is to develop a context appropriate Valley-wide pathway and trail network with pathways that connect individual neighborhoods or subdivisions to the greater active transportation and non-motorized recreational trail network1.

 Parks and Recreation Principle 3.1: Weber County will pursue adequate recreational trail improvements in the Valley.
 The County may consider supporting local organizations and groups in their efforts to expand, manage, and maintain trail and trailhead facilities necessary to provide adequate levels of service for the increasing demand.

 Parks and Recreation Implementation 3.1.1: Weber County should consider creating a trails coordinator position.
 This person could coordinate efforts between Weber County and various stakeholders-including U.S. Forest Service, Weber Pathways, parks districts, land trusts, resort developments, schools, and various business owners and private property owners-to advance implementation strategies of this goal.

 Parks and Recreation Implementation 3.1.2: Weber County should consider revising its Capital Facilities Plan to incorporate needed facilities and improvements to recreational trails and trailheads.
-Map 9 identifies future planned pathways and trails.
+Map 11 identifies future planned pathways and trails.

 Parks and Recreation Implementation 3.1.3: Weber County should consider pursuing opportunities for the acquisition of land or rights-of-way that will fill out the pathways network.
 Weber County should remain respectful of private landowners' rights and should work diligently, openly, and fairly in the acquisition of trail rights-of-way.

-Parks and Recreation Implementation 3.1.4: Weber County should consider providing ordinances that require recreational trails in new development projects to connect, or be designed to connect in the future, to the active transportation network provided for in the Transportation and Mobility Element, and as further illustrated on Map 8.
+Parks and Recreation Implementation 3.1.4: Weber County should consider providing ordinances that require recreational trails in new development projects to connect, or be designed to connect in the future, to the active transportation network provided for in the Transportation and Mobility Element, and as further illustrated on Map 10.
 Ordinances should be crafted to allow Americans with Disabilities Act-accessible pathways in lieu of sidewalk requirements, provided that the accessible pathways would lend a more direct route to the active transportation network than the sidewalks or streets would otherwise.
 Active transportation measures should not be waived by means of a deferral agreement.
-Parks and Recreation Implementation 3.1.5: Weber County should continue to support Weber Pathways and other organizations and stakeholders in their efforts to establish a complete pathways network in the Valley.
-Parks and Recreation Implementation 3.1.6: Weber County will pursue partnerships with the U.S. Forest Service to provide for new trail improvements and alignments and to explore a management and maintenance program for existing pathways.